 - The NM Health Security Plan will be funded by combining existing public monies (including funding for Medicaid and Medicare) with employer contributions and individual premiums (with caps).
 If federal subsidies and tax credits are available, they will also be included.

 - Employers may cover all or part of an employee’s premium.
 Premiums will be determined by income, not by age, gender, occupation, region, or health status.
 Premiums and employer contributions may be increased only with the final approval of the superintendent of insurance.

 - The Plan prohibits additional billing (“balance billing”) by providers and hospitals that treat Plan members.
 There are no copays for preventive care.
 Copays for other services may be established only after public hearings are held.

 - The NM Health Security Plan requires that the NM superintendent of insurance lower automobile and workers’ compensation premiums, which have large health components.

-- After passage of the Health Security Act, the Legislative Finance Committee will be responsible for conducting a fiscal analysis.
-The Plan will not begin its development phase unless the legislature and the governor, with the fiscal analysis results in front of them, and after taking into consideration public input, have decided to proceed.
-The target date for the Plan to begin operations is 2020.
+- After passage of the Health Security Act, the Legislative Finance Committee will be responsible for conducting a financial analysis.
+The Plan will not begin its development phase unless the legislature and the governor, with the financial analysis results in front of them, and after taking into consideration public input, have decided to proceed.

 For a printable PDF, click here.